-As part of the Shop Local campaign, our governor Jane Fae writes about the art of mooching around her favourite places in town while bagging a bargain.
+As part of the Shop Local campaign, Jane Fae writes about the art of mooching around her favourite places in town while bagging a bargain.

 Remember to shop safely!